-In light of these criteria, the Supervisory Board considered that Paule Cellard, Valérie Pilcer, and Michel Rollier qualified as independent members.
+In light of these criteria, the Supervisory Board considered that Paule Cellard, Valérie Pilcer, Bernard Hours and Michel Rollier qualified as independent members.
 The Board noted that there was no business relationship between the independent members and Somfy Group.
 Paule Cellard provides Somfy Group with international experience in the fields of finance and risk monitoring and compliance.
 Valérie Pilcer provides Somfy Group with experience in the fields of finance and risk monitoring.
 Michel Rollier provides Somfy Group with industrial and international experience gained with the Michelin Group particularly in the fields of finance, strategy and marketing.
+Bernard Hours provides Somfy Group with international experience gained with the Danone Group particularly in the fields of strategy and marketing.